 Seats in the European Parliament: 21

-Currency: Eurozone member since 1 January 1999
+Currency: Euro.
+Member of the eurozone since 1 January 1999

 Presidency of the Council: Belgium has held the revolving presidency of the Council of the EU 12 times between 1958 and 2010.